vogelino/charlottestuby.com/content/stubyAndFischer.md

     textEndY: 9
     projectButtonText: ""
     projectTitle: Bowling shirts, 2022
+  - projectDescription: >-
-  - projectDescription: This project involved the design and production of two bomber jackets, combining  techniques such as knitting, embroidery, and quilting.
+      This project involved the design and production of two bomber jackets, combining  techniques such as knitting, embroidery, and quilting.
 Through our shared  research and experimentation, we discovered numerous synergies that enriched the creative process.
 The project evolved into a complex and multifaceted piece, blending our distinct practices and skills while exploring the potential of different textiles with unique material properties.
 Boundaries were constantly questioned and pushed in a natural, stimulating manner.
 The playful imagery on the jackets serves as a tribute to our native country, infused with a joyful and humorous spirit.

+      Brussels, Autumn 2021

+      Pictures By Ugo Woatzi
     textStartX: 5
     projetImages:
       - projectImage: /img/bombers-jacket-stuby-fischer-brussels-2021-8.jpg